 Now, go in front of your computer, open a web browser and type those numbers on the top bar and click enter.
 It should allow you to access your printer’s web interface.

-If you’re able to access your printer, this means your printer and computer are on the same WiFi network, they’re just having problems communicating to one another.
+If you’re able to access your printer, this means your printer and computer are on the same WiFi network, they’re just having problems communicating with one another.

-Once on your control printer window, look for your printer icon, and right-click on it.
-You will see a set of option, choose “remove device”.
+Once on your “Control Printers” window, look for your printer icon, and right-click on it.
+You will see a set of options, choose “remove device”.

 After you remove your printer and other related printer names that may have been installed before in error.
 The next step is you’re going to connect your printer to your computer manually by clicking on “Add a printer” on the upper part of that window you’re on.

 It will open a new window.
 Select the option “The printer I want isn’t listed”.
 It will show a different window.
 You must select the one that says “Add a printer using TCP/IP address or hostname”.